About digital practice

 - Self-enrol on the new Getting Started with Minerva demo organisation

-- Getting Started with Minerva face-to-face workshop: express your interest
+- Getting Started with Minerva face-to-face workshop: learn more and book

 Lecture capture and media management

 Suitability: academic staff and professional staff supporting academic practice